 Whilst counselling and support can be extremely rewarding, it is not for everybody.
 It requires motivation and a willingness to examine yourself and change – the process is not always straightforward.

-However, if you’re at the point where you’re willing to explore your life as honestly and openly as possible, then it is likely counselling support might be for you.
+However, if you’re at the point where you’re willing to explore your life as honestly and openly as possible, then it is likely counselling and support might be for you.

-Firstly, there will be a call with our Support and Information Line to explore the best options of support for you at this time.
+- You’ll start by having a call with our Support and Information Line to explore the best options of support for you at this time.